isomerpages/iras-taxacademy/_who-we-are/board-of-directors.md

 **Ms Ong Ken Loon** <br>
 Head, Tax &amp; Private Client Services <br>
 Drew &amp; Napier <br>

+Ken Loon advises on tax aspects of corporate transactions, such as income tax, GST, stamp duty, and property tax.

+She assists clients with negotiations with the Inland Revenue Authority of Singapore (IRAS) and represents clients before the tax tribunals and Singapore courts.
+She has worked on a number of tax litigation cases that have led to landmark case law.

+Her clients come from across business sectors.
+She advises local and multinational corporate groups, financial institutions, and investment funds on a broad range of transactions, including mergers and acquisitions, corporate structures and restructurings.

+In addition, Ken Loon works with private clients to provide solutions to complex tax, succession and private wealth management issues.

+Before joining Drew &amp; Napier in 2008, she was a Principal Legal Officer in the Law Division of the IRAS.

+She is recommended as one of Singapore’s leading tax lawyers by various leading international legal publications.

 **Mr Darren Tan Siew Peng** <br>